hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/gesture_tools.rst

 Line Gestures
 =============

 Dragging creates a line.
-The resulting action acts upon everything on the highlighed side of the line.
+The resulting action acts upon everything on the highlighted side of the line.
 The area acted upon is extended in both directions of the viewport.